s-tikhomirov/s-tikhomirov.github.io/_posts/2019-05-24-on-citizenship.md

 Like, WTF?
 I just want to take a selfie in front of the Statue of Liberty, and you're telling me that I'll have to apply in Tbilisi or Riga (if I have _another_, Schengen visa) because certain shady Russian figures bought some Facebook ads in 2016?

-Open borders is one of the reasons the EU's appeal attracts to me.
+Open borders is one of the reasons the EU's appeal attracts me.
 (I know the EU and Schengen area [are different things](https://www.youtube.com/watch?v=O37yJBFRrfg), but I'll keep things simple for the sake of argument.)
 Let's just agree everyone may live and work wherever they want!
 Sounds nearly too good to be true, but only if you're already born into an EU citizenship.